 The corresponding charges against Kozeny were not dismissed, as his extradition from the Bahamas was still pending at the time of the decision.
 On October 24, 2007, the Supreme Court of the Bahamas ruled that Kozeny could not be extradited as the grounds for extradition were insufficient and the United States had abused the court process in its handling of the extradition hearing.
-The prosecution appealed and, on January 26, 2010 the Bahamas Court of Appeals affirmed the denial of extradition.
-The Czech Republic is also apparently seeking extradition of Kozeny.
+The prosecution appealed and, on January 26, 2010, the Bahamas Court of Appeals affirmed the denial of extradition.
+On February 3, 2011, the U.S. government informed the court in a related case that the Government of the Bahamas had appealed the case to the Judicial Committee of the Privy Council in London, the court of last resort for Bahamian law, and on December 17, 2010, the Privy Council granted discretionary review of the issue of extradition.
+The Czech Republic is also apparently seeking the extradition of Kozeny.